Ansible Galaxy – Testing Roles with Test Kitchen

 to provision an Ubuntu machine within Docker and verify with our serverspec

 test.
-Now we can run the tests with bundle exec kitchen test
+Now we can run the tests with bundle exec kitchen test.
+This will

 spin up a docker image with Ubuntu installed.
 Chef will be installed to use